HanWenfang/syncless/README.txt

 Q13.
 Is it possible to use gevent, Eventlet, Concurrence or another
      coroutine-based event communication framwork with Syncless?

 A13.
+Concurrence works with patch.patch_concurrence().
+See also
+     examples/demo_concurrence.py .
+The speed should be the same as with regular Concurrence, there is no Syncless-specific overhead.
+Please note that native Syncless is faster than native Concurrence, because Syncless provides sockets and buffered files as a C (Pyrex) extension.

-No, but it might be fun to add support for one of them. gevent,
-     Eventlet and Concurrence use libevent, so techincally it wouldn't be too much work to unify the event loops.
+     The others don't work yet, but it might be fun to add support for one of them. gevent, Eventlet and Concurrence use libevent, so techincally it wouldn't be too much work to unify the event loops.
 For Eventlet and gevent, one would have to emulate greenlet using Stackless Python.
      There is emulation code in the Syncless codebase, but it's 20% or even more slower than greenlet.

 Q14.
 Is it possible to use select(2) (select.select) with Syncless?